StefanoBlando/Machine-Learning/README.md

 ## Prerequisites

 These projects require R with various packages.
-Each project's setup.R file handles the installation and loading of required packages.
+Each project's data_processing.R file handles the installation and loading of required packages.

 ## Running the Projects